Marokarr/ipn/README.md

 # IPN - Network Information Tool

-A simple tool to display network information, including DNS servers, on various platforms.
+IPN is a simple and intuitive command-line tool that displays essential network information, including DNS servers, on various platforms.
+It provides a quick and convenient way to access important network details.

-## Features
+## Key Features

-- Displays operating system information
+- 📊 Displays operating system information
-- Shows hostname and local IP address
+- 🖥️ Shows hostname and local IP address
-- Lists network interfaces and their IP addresses
+- 🌐 Lists network interfaces and their IP addresses
-- Supports theming via a configuration file
+- 🎨 Supports theming via a configuration file

 ## Installation